rsyslog/rsyslog-doc/source/rainerscript/global.rst

   only for developers so there should hardly be a need to set them for a regular user.
 Also, many settings (e.g. debug) are also available as configuration objects.

+- **errorMessagesToStderr.maxNumber** [positive integer] available 8.30.0+

+  **Default:** unlimited

+  This permits to put a hard limit on the number of messages that can go to stderr.
+If for nothing else, this capability is helpful for the testbench.
+It permits to reduce spamming the test log while still providing the ability to see initial error messages.
+Might also be useful for some practical deployments.

+- **variables.caseSensitve** [boolean (on/off)] available 8.30.0+

+  **Default:** off

+  This permits to make variables case-sensitive, what might be required for some exotic input data where case is the only difference in field names.
+Note that in rsyslog versions prior to 8.30, the default was "on", which very often led to user confusion.
+There normally should be no need to switch it back to "on", except for the case to be mentioned.
+  This is also the reason why we switched the default.

+- **dynafile.donotsuspend** [boolean (on/off)] available 8.32.0+

+  **Default:** on

+  This permits SUSPENDing dynafile actions.
+Traditionally, SUSPEND mode was never entered for dynafiles as it would have blocked overall processing flow.
+Default is not to suspend (and thus block).

+- **internal.developeronly.options**

+  This is NOT to be used by end users.
+It provides rsyslog developers the ability to do some (possibly strange) things inside rsyslog, e.g. for testing.
+This parameter should never be set, except if instructed by a developer.
+If it is set, rsyslog may misbehave, segfault, or cause other strange things.
+Note that option values are not guaranteed to stay the same between releases, so do not be "smart" and apply settings that you found via a web search.

+  Once again: **users must NOT set this parameter!**

+- **oversizemsg.errorfile** [file name] available 8.35.0+

+  This parameter is used to specify the name of the oversize message log file.
+  Here messages that are longer than maxMessageSize will be gathered.

+- **oversizemsg.input.mode** [mode] available 8.35.0+

+  With this parameter the behavior for oversized messages can be specified.
+  Available modes are:

+  - truncate: Oversized messages will be truncated.
+  - split: Oversized messages will be split and the rest of the message will be send in another message.
+  - accept: Oversized messages will still be accepted.

+- **oversizemsg.report** [boolean (on/off)] available 8.35.0+

+  This parameter specifies if an error shall be reported when an oversized message is seen.
+The default is "on".

+- **abortOnUncleanConfig** [boolean (on/of)] available 8.37.0+

+  This parameter permits to prevent rsyslog from running when the configuration file is not clean.
+"Not Clean" means there are errors or some other annoyances that rsyslgod reports on startup.
+This is a user-requested feature to have a strict startup mode.
+Note that with the current code base it is not always possible to differentiate between an real error and a warning-like condition.
+As such, the startup will also prevented if warnings are present.
+I consider this a good thing in being "strict", but I admit there also currently is no other way of doing it.

+- **inputs.timeout.shutdown** [numeric, ms] available 8.37.0+

+  This parameter specifies how long input modules are given time to terminate when rsyslog is shutdown.
+The default is 1000ms (1 second).
+If the input requires longer to terminate, it will be cancelled.
+This is necessary if the input is inside a lengthy operation, but should generally be tried to avoid.
+On busy systems it may make sense to increase that timeout.
+This especially seems to be the case with containers.